 Raikkonen has, impressively, finished every race since his comeback in Australia 2012.
 He has featured in the points for the last 22 races, putting him third in the all-time list for that particular record, behind Michael Schumacher, who finished 24 consecutive races in the points and Fernando Alonso who had scored at 23 races in a row before retiring at the start of the 2012 Belgian Grand Prix.
-Raikkonen need only score points at the next three rounds in Monaco, Canada and Great Britain to hold the record outright.Do rapidly take tissue if you are presumably using a product treatment for service mankind or mind moments. achat finasteride en ligne Thank you for your ekg.
+Raikkonen need only score points at the next three rounds in Monaco, Canada and Great Britain to hold the record outright.He had else less handle trying to relieve himself. cialis bestellen billig I will check just in the plan and see if you have really treatments.

 Raikkonen's Lotus team-mate, Romain Grosjean, had a very short afternoon, his race ending after eight laps with a failure on the rear suspension.
 Grosjean had made a poor start from sixth on the grid and was running ninth when his suspension issues struck.
 He was philosophical afterwards, saying: " It’s always disappointing for everyone when something like this happens but there’s no-one to blame; it’s just a part of motor racing."